xcart/xcart-docs/_pages/kb_en/modules/sales_tax/sales_tax_rates.md

 order: 110
 published: true
 ---
-You need to set up sales tax rates to configure your sales tax.
+In the process of {% link "configuring sales tax" ref_1QWLEsXG %}, you will need to complete the configuration of your tax rates.
 Depending on whether you need to set up general tax rates or tax rates that apply to shipping charges, use the appropriate section: **General tax rates** or **Tax rates on shipping cost**.

 The procedure for setting up general tax rates and tax rates on shipping cost is essentially the same: